 At the Birmingham Zoo, you’ll find more than 950 animals including sea lions, alligators, monkeys, lions, and more, as well as splash pads, a carousel, and a train ride around the park.
 If you have little ones and the day’s not too hot, this zoo could be the perfect way to spend a morning or afternoon in Birmingham.
-I do recommend you buy your zoo tickets online before you go.
-We went during the off-season just two hours before the zoo was scheduled to close and STILL waited in line for more than half an hour to buy tickets.
+We do recommend you buy your zoo tickets online before you go.
+Even during the off-season you may wait in line a little bit to buy your tickets.

 Locals and visitors alike rave about Red Mountain Park, which includes zip lining adventures and 15 miles of free hiking/mountain biking trails that wind through forest and past historic mining sites.
 Given the area’s history, the park’s free guided hikes are especially popular here, so check the website before you go and see if one is scheduled during your visit.

 Multiple Birmingham residents made us promise not to visit their city without a stop at Saw’s BBQ.
-Now that I’ve been, I can understand what all the fuss is about.
+Now that we’ve been, we can understand what all the fuss is about.
 The brainchild of a former test chef for Cooking Light magazine, Saw’s now has four locations in Birmingham and each one is packed with people on any given day.
-Saw’s fans love the ribs and pulled pork, but I’ll be back for the sweet tea chicken sandwich.
-With a breast marinated in sweet tea and pickle brine before being fried, it tastes like I imagine a Chik Fil-A sandwich would taste in heaven.
-Be sure and spring for a side of onion rings, too — they are sliced thin and expertly seasoned.
+Saw’s fans love the ribs and pulled pork, but the sweet tea chicken sandwich is amazing.
+With a breast marinated in sweet tea and pickle brine before being fried, it tastes like a Chik Fil-A sandwich would taste in heaven.
+Be sure and spring for a side of onion rings, too—they are sliced thin and expertly seasoned.

 We tried lots of dishes during dinner here and our entire family was united in loving the meatball appetizer, the polenta fries, the Italian ham pizza, and the house made chips and dip.
 YUM.